JarateKing/TF2-Hud-Reference/2-LISTS/Filelist.md

 chat_english.txt | Controls some chat-related localization.
 Can add new localization to custom huds. clientscheme.res | Controls definitions for font declarations, font sizes, colors, borders closecaption_english.dat | Controls captions closecaption_english.txt | Source file to compile into closecaption_english.dat.
-Does not do anything itself. gamemenu.res | Controls tooltips, visibility ingame/inmenu, etc. of some main menu elements sourcescheme.res | Like clientscheme, but for old-style windows like the console
+Also acts as localization like `chat_english.txt` gamemenu.res | Controls tooltips, visibility ingame/inmenu, etc. of some main menu elements sourcescheme.res | Like clientscheme, but for old-style windows like the console